-Issue 6-3: River and lake bBeds of rivers and lakes2
+Issue 6-3: River and lake beds

-The demand for flood and erosion control to protect many types of land use has led to significant modification of the Region's waterways bodies.
-Structures required to be located within the beds of rivers and lakes, including bridges, culverts, water intake and discharge pipes and hydroelectricity structures, also affect the natural character of waterways bodies.
-These types of uses and developments, in conjunction with gravel extraction which may have beneficial effects in terms of flood mitigation have modified, and continue to modify the physical characteristics and ecology of many of the Region's waterways bodies.
+The demand for flood and erosion control to protect many types of land use has led to significant modification of the Region's waterways.
+Structures required to locate within the beds of rivers and lakes, including bridges, culverts, water intake and discharge pipes and hydroelectricity structures, also affect the natural character of waterways.
+These types of uses and developments, in conjunction with gravel extraction, have modified, and continue to modify the physical characteristics and ecology of many of the Region's waterways.